Check also this special article: Conventional (Vertical Cooker) Vs. Traditional Grill…

-Kamados, which have originated from the Far East, are the oldest brand that in fact, date back thousands of years old.
-Throughout the Vietnam War, American soldiers usually utilized the Kamado cooking method after bringing it back to the U.S.
+Kamados, which originated from the Far East, are the oldest brand that in fact, date back thousands of years.
+Throughout the Vietnam War, American soldiers commonly utilized the Kamado cooking method and brought it back with them to the U.S.

-Kamados had become more and more popular in the late 1970s.
-For the time being, they are considered as an outdoor cooking appliance that is enjoyed.
+Kamados became very popular in the late 1970s and are still popular today.
+At the moment, they are considered as an outdoor cooking appliance that many enjoy to use.

-Japan is one of the countries have enjoyed using Kamados for centuries.
+Japan is one of the countries that have enjoyed using Kamados for centuries.
 Their egg shape is very distinct.
 Many people make a mistake when trying to determine the origin of the name of this popular grill.
-Some say it comes from the word “commando” while others have looked back on Komodo – the dragon.
-But, it turns out Kamado, which is the Japanese word for this style of the ceramic grills.
+Some say it comes from the word “commando” while others have connected it to the famous Komodo dragons.
+It turns out, Kamado is simply the Japanese word for this style of ceramic grills.

 Compare Kamado Joe to Big Green Egg

 Should you choose Kamado Joe or Big Green Egg?
-Well, to determine this, we will make a comparison between both right now.
-First of all, there are…
+Well, to determine this, we will make a comparison between both.
+First we look at the similarities between them.

-When it comes to comparing Kamado Joe vs. Big Green Egg, there are some definite similarities, aside from the differences.
-In particular, here are…
+When it comes to comparing the Kamado Joe and Big Green Egg, there are some definite similarities between them.
+They include;

 - Both are made out of high fire ceramics and glazed, which comes backed by a lifetime warranty.
 Typically, the Kamado Joe KJ23RH 18”, provides the best warranty.